Instead of calling this a “Healthy Baked Beans Recipe”, I really should call it healthiER baked beans…

 - Mary Ellen sometimes also adds in 1/2 pound of ground beef

 Soak and prepare the beans as described above.
+(Or skip that step and buy this brand of pre-soaked organic beans!!!)
 Combine all ingredients except beans in a sauce pan and bring to a boil while stirring.
 Boil for 5-10 minutes or so, then stir in beans.

 OR I just put mine in a crock pot until it's time to serve.